South Centre

 Intellectual property rights

-In June 2019, it published a policy brief on Intellectual Property and Electronic Commerce: Proposals in the WTO and Policy Implications for Developing Countries, in which it gave an overview of discussions within the WTO on IP and its potential implications for the digital economy.
+In June 2019, the South Centre published a policy brief on Intellectual Property and Electronic Commerce: Proposals in the WTO and Policy Implications for Developing Countries, which provided an overview of discussions within the WTO on IP and its potential implications for the digital economy.

-In September 2020, the South Centre published a research paper on Data in Legal Limbo: Ownership, Sovereignty, or a Digital Public Goods Regime? and in 2022, a research paper on The Liability of Internet Service Providers for Copyright Infringement in Sri Lanka: A Comparative Analysis.
+In September 2020, the Centre published a research paper on Data in Legal Limbo: Ownership, Sovereignty, or a Digital Public Goods Regime? and in 2022, a research paper titled The Liability of Internet Service Providers for Copyright Infringement in Sri Lanka: A Comparative Analysis.

 E-commerce and trade

 The digital economy is another issue researched by the South Centre in the context of development.
-For instance, in 2017 it published an analytical note The WTO’s Discussions on Electronic Commerce, in which it explores the stance of developing countries (i.e. readiness in terms of infrastructure, upskilling, etc.) to engage in cross-border e-commerce.
-Among other things, it highlights challenges such as low information technology (IT) adoption and the lack of electricity supply that limit the uptake of e-commerce activities in Africa for instance.
+For instance, in 2017, it published an analytical note, The WTO’s Discussions on Electronic Commerce, which explores the stance of developing countries (i.e. readiness in terms of infrastructure, upskilling, etc.) to engage in cross-border e-commerce.
+Among other things, it highlights challenges such as low IT adoption and the lack of electricity supply, which limit the uptake of e-commerce activities in Africa, for instance.
 Another analytical note published that same year tackles the impact of the digital economy on micro, small and medium-sized enterprises (MSMEs), and looks into the type of e-commerce rules that could best serve the interests of MSMEs.
+In 2019, it addressed issues on the regulation of the digital economy in developing countries, namely, the future of work, market dynamics, and data and privacy protection.

 The South Centre also provides analyses and organises many meetings to discuss issues such as the WTO E-Commerce Moratorium and the Joint Statement Initiative (JSI) plurilateral discussions on e-commerce.

-The South Centre recently published a research paper on the WTO Moratorium on Customs Duties on Electronic Transmissions.
+The South Centre has published a research paper on the WTO Moratorium on Customs Duties on Electronic Transmissions.
 This paper highlights the adverse impacts of the continuing moratorium on developing and least developed countries.
-Because of the moratorium, almost all developing and least developed countries are losing tariff revenues at a time when they are most needed.
+The moratorium is causing almost all developing and least developed countries to lose tariff revenues at a time when they are most needed.
 With no clarity on the definition of electronic transmissions and thereby on the scope of the moratorium, its continuation can lead to substantive tariff revenue losses for developing and least developed countries in the future.

-The South Centre recently issued a statement on the landmark shift of the US Trade Representative’s decision to rein in the Big Tech digital trade agenda under the E-Commerce Joint Statement Initiative (JSI) negotiations.
+The South Centre has issued a statement on the landmark shift of the United States Trade Representative’s decision to rein in the Big Tech digital trade agenda under the E-Commerce JSI negotiations.

-The South Centre also monitors developments and participates in discussions in the field and across international organisations in Geneva, including the UNCTAD eTrade for All initiative.
+The South Centre also monitors developments and participates in discussions on the ground and across international organisations in Geneva, including the UNCTAD eTrade for All initiative.

 In 2022, the South Centre organised/co-organised two sessions during UNCTAD eCommerce week: Data Regulation: Implications for the Digitization of the Economy and Development and Exploring a Global Framework for Data Governance.
 The South Centre Executive Director also participated in the eTrade for All Leadership Dialogue.
 See the Centre’s contribution here.